Cal State requires students to be vaccinated for COVID-19 — but it’s not evenly enforced

 Pereda is taking all online classes this semester, so he hasn’t been too affected by the hold placed on his student account that prevents him from accessing campus facilities.

-Still, Pereda might want to take in-person classes next semester, so he’s planning on submitting an exemption request.
+Still, Pereda may want to take in-person classes next semester, so he’s planning on submitting an exemption request.
 If that doesn’t work, he said, he might just give in and get the vaccine.

+For the record: This story has been updated with corrected student vaccination data provided by Cal State East Bay.
+A spokesperson for the university said she had misunderstood a reporter’s original question and provided new numbers which she said accurately showed the vaccination rate for all students.

 Huck, Mendoza and Shaikh are fellows with the CalMatters College Journalism Network, a collaboration between CalMatters and student journalists from across California.
 Senior fellow Omar Rashad and assistant editor Sonali Kohli contributed to this story.
 This story and other higher education coverage are supported by the College Futures Foundation.